Bates receives Martin Luther King award

 Joanna E. Lee, director of affirmative action at Bates, accepted the award on behalf of the college.

-Tags: 7th annual Martin Luther King Jr. breakfast celebration, Dr. Martin Luther King Jr. Corporate Award, NAACP.
+Tags: 7th annual Martin Luther King Jr. breakfast celebration, Dr. Martin Luther King Jr. Corporate Award, Martin Luther King Jr., NAACP.